3. Candidate Relaxation

 atomic positions are relaxed

-lattice vectors are relaxed
+lattice vectors are optimized together with atomic positions

 the final total energy is extracted